kubernetes/sig-release/release-team/role-handbooks/communications/README.md

 ### Feature blogs

 Tracking, facilitating, and organizing the publication of the Feature Blog series is a major deliverable of the Comms team.
 Feature blogs are opt-in for SIGs, and are authored by enhancement developers and others close to the features.
 We do, however, need to encourage owners of important enhancements to opt in to writing feature blogs.

+Examples of enhancements that warrant a feature blog might include:
+* breaking changes
-Examples of enhancements that warrant a feature blog might include: breaking changes, features and changes important to our users, features that have been in progress for a long time and are graduating, and features that are considered mandatory by the Release Lead.
+* features and changes important to our users
+* features that have been in progress for a long time and are graduating
+* features that are considered mandatory by the Release Lead.

 It helps to work closely with the Release Lead and use the respective SIG Slack channels to remind the SIGs about opting in to feature blogs and provide any necessary context to blog authors.

 **Reach out in KEP issues to ask for feature blog opt-in.** Ask every KEP owner if they want to contribute a blog by reaching out in the KEP issue.
 Example messaging is below.